FilipeMCruz/deus.ai-code-challenge/README.md

 ## Requirements assumed

 - page urls and visitor id can't be represented as an empty string;
-- all non-empty visitor ids and page urls received are valid and our service can assume that they exist within the deus.ai domain;
+- all non-empty visitor ids received are valid and our service can assume that they exist within the deus.ai domain;
 - a page url can be seen as a unique identifier, e.g.: https://example.org/page?query=x != http://example.org/page;
 - page url and visitor ids are case sensitive, e.g.: visitor alex != AleX